The Second Coming of Christ – the Return of Christ to Earth

 Then there will be two men in the field; one will be taken, and one will be left.
 Two women will be grinding at the mill, one will be taken, and one will be left”.Matthew 24:40-41

 Here, the Greek word for ‘taken’ is “paralambano”, which means ‘to take into close association with oneself’, in a positive sense.
 The Greek word for ‘left’ is “aphiemi” and means ‘to leave, forsake, omit or lay aside’.
-So just as Noah was taken out of the world before the judgement of the Flood (see Mat 24:37), so believers will be taken from the earth before God judges the world.
+It appears that, just as Noah was taken out of the world before the judgement of the Flood (see Matthew 24:37), so believers will be taken from the earth before God judges the world.

 One is taken into God’s immediate protection: and one is left to share the common calamities [Wesley Notes]